michaelfester/docs/docs/reference/data-sources/guide-to-bigtables.md

 If you’d like to move items from your primary data source to a Big Table, you have a few options:

-- Export your data from the primary data source to a CSV file, then import the data into a Big Table.
-Check out the Introduction to Data Sources for more information.
+- Export your data from the primary [Data Source](/docs/intro-to-data-sources) to a CSV file, then import the data into a Big Table.

 {% figure src="/docs/reference/data-sources/guide-to-bigtables/importing-an-existing-data-and-uploding-to-bigtable.png" caption="Importing exisiting data and exporting to Bigtables" /%}

-- Use the Glide API to add rows to your Big Table.
-Learn more about the Glide API here.
+- Use the [Glide API](/docs/glide-tables-api) to add rows to your Big Table.

 {% figure src="/docs/reference/data-sources/guide-to-bigtables/getting-the-glide-api-key.png" caption="Getting the API key for Add Row" /%}

-- Create an action to add a row to your Big Table based on a user interaction.
+- Create an [Action](/docs/actions) to add a row to your Big Table based on a user interaction.
 This action could also remove the row from the primary data source, if desired.

 {% figure src="/docs/reference/data-sources/guide-to-bigtables/creating-an-action-to-add-row-to-bigtable.png" caption="Configuring an Add Row Action to deposit values in Bigtables" /%}